Skyrmion-vortex pairing and vortex-drag induced Skyrmion Hall effect: Abstract

 \section{Abstract}

-An interaction between ferromagnetic and superconducting order, to be realized in a 2d ferromagnetic superconductor, is proposed obeying necessary symmetry principles.
-This interaction allow us to formulate a duality, similar to the Boson-vortex duality in 2+1 dimensional superfluid.
-In the dual theory Skyrmion and vortex excitations interact with each other via an emergent gauge field.
+An interaction between ferromagnetic and superconducting orders, to be realized in a two dimensional ferromagnetic superconductor, is proposed obeying necessary symmetry principles.
+This interaction allows us to formulate a duality, similar to the Boson-vortex duality in 2+1 dimensional superfluid.
+In the dual theory the Skyrmion and the vortex excitations interact with each other via an emergent gauge field.
 The static interaction potential is attractive for a Skyrmion and a vortex with opposite topological charges.
 This interaction can lead to formation of bound pairs of the mentioned topological excitations.
+Furthermore, we argue that such pairing implies that a Magnus force acting on the vortex induces a transverse, Hall-like drift motion of the Skyrmion, which we term the vortex-drag induced Skyrmion Hall effect.
+Possible experimental manifestations of this effect are also discussed.